stonepros/stone/doc/stonefs/upgrading.rst

 it executes.
 If the command aborts for any reason, it is safe to simply run it again.

-If you are upgrading a pre-Firefly CephFS file system to a newer Ceph version than Jewel, you must first upgrade to Jewel and run the ``tmap_upgrade`` command before completing your upgrade to the latest version.
+If you are upgrading a pre-Firefly StoneFS file system to a newer Stone version than Jewel, you must first upgrade to Jewel and run the ``tmap_upgrade`` command before completing your upgrade to the latest version.